 Court-Appointed Lawyer Cuts Slash Freedoms Too

-It’s no secret that court appointed lawyers are overworked, underpaid and without the time and other resources to provide the same level of representation as private lawyers.
-Court-appointed lawyers are not well-paid and their pay will continue to suffer if mega budget cuts take shape as planned next year.
+It’s no secret that court-appointed lawyers are overworked, underpaid and without the time and other resources to provide the same level of representation as private criminal defense lawyers.
+Court-appointed lawyers are not well-paid and their pay will continue to suffer if mega-budget cuts take shape as planned next year.

 The federal public defender offices have been told they must reduce spending by 14% in 2014, on top of the roughly 9% suffered this year.

 This budget decrease will impact our communities across the nation.
 Lay-offs for public defenders will mean a tough time for anyone accused of a crime to get a high- quality lawyer in their corner.
 Those public defenders remaining will have an enormous caseload and that means less time to thoroughly defend each client.